Amsterdam corridor into the US

 What Dutch directness costs in America.

-• Amsterdam proof points (Adyen-adjacent reference language, Booking-ecosystem proximity, Wageningen credentials) do not carry as commercial peer-set signals to a US enterprise buyer or US procurement reviewer who is looking for US-customer past-performance evidence.
+• Amsterdam proof points (Adyen-adjacent reference language, Booking-ecosystem proximity, Wageningen credentials) do not carry as commercial peer-set signals to a US enterprise buyer or US procurement evaluator who is looking for US-customer past-performance evidence.

 Where to go from here

-Amsterdam routes into the firm.
+Amsterdam routes into GMA.

 London corridor